ailabspace/turtlebot2-noetic/teleop.md

 #### Generic joystick driver

 - Make sure that the ROS joystick driver is installed.
-You can check with rospack list.
+You can check with `rospack list`.
+You should see the `joy` package.

 ``` bash
 rospack list | grep joy